cubes-doo/laravel-skeleton-basic/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+These instructions will get you a copy of the project and help you get it up and running on your local machine for development and testing purposes.
+See [deployment](#deployment) for notes on how to deploy the project on a live system.

 ### Prerequisites